goliatone/application-core/docs/05_MODULES.md

 #### Modules Names

-* sanitizeName: It ensures the resulting string is a valid JavaScript variable name.
+* `sanitizeName`: It ensures the resulting string is a valid JavaScript variable name.

-* alias: Modules can export an `alias` property that will be used instead of the filename.
+* `alias`: Modules can export an `alias` property that will be used instead of the filename.

-* moduleid: If no module id is provided in the configuration file, the sanitized name will be used.
+* `moduleid`: If no module id is provided in the configuration file, the sanitized name will be used.

 Conventions around modules names:

 * configuration file: matching configuration files will de passed to module.
 * child logger: receives the name of the module.

+#### Core Modules

+Core modules are optional and can be replaced by any module as long as it provides the same interface.

+Some are optional, like the REPL module.
+If you don't need or don't want a REPL you can remove it from the list of `coremodules` using the configuration object that you pass to the application instance during the initialization of your program, in the entry point file.

+The most likely scenario is that you might want to enable it during development but not on production.

 ### Modules